Walkman: History of the cassette Walkman

-In March 1979, at the request of Masaru Ibuka, the audio department modified the small recorder used by journalists, "Pressman", into a smaller recorder.
-After many people praised the good sound quality evaluation, Sony, under the leadership of Akio Morita, began to launch the Walkman in July 1979.
+In March 1979, at the request of Masaru Ibuka, the audio department modified the small "Pressman" recorder used by journalists, into a smaller cassette player.
+After many people praised the good sound quality, Sony, under the leadership of Akio Morita, launched the Walkman in July 1979.
 Morita positioned Walkman in the youth market, emphasized youth, vitality, and fashion, and created a headset culture.
-In February 1980, he began to sell Walkman to the world, and in November 1980, he began to use the non-standard Japanese and English brands globally.
+In February 1980, he began to sell Walkman to the world, and in November 1980, he began to use the non-standard Japanese and English branding globally.
 The Walkman has sold more than 250 million units worldwide.
 When Morita was knighted in October 1992, the headline in the British newspapers The Sun and The Daily Telegraph was "Arise, Sir Sony Walkman".

 The Compact Cassette was developed by the Dutch electronics firm Philips and released in August 1963.
 In the late 1960s, the introduction of prerecorded compact cassettes made it possible to listen to music on portable devices as well as on car stereos, though gramophone records remained the most popular format for home listening.

 Portable tape players of various designs were available, but none of them were intended to be operated by a person as they were walking.
-In the 1970s, Brazilian inventor Andreas Pavel devised a method for carrying a player of this type on a belt around the waist, listening via headphones, but his "Stereobelt" concept did not include the required engineering advancements to yield high-quality sound reproduction while the tape player was subject to mechanical shock as would be expected on a person walking.
+In the 1970s, German-Brazilian inventor Andreas Pavel devised a method for carrying a player of this type on a belt around the waist, listening via headphones, but his "Stereobelt" concept did not include the required engineering advancements to yield high-quality sound reproduction while the tape player was subject to mechanical shock as would be expected on a person walking.
 Pavel later lost his suit claiming the Walkman idea as his own.
 Finally in 2003, with Pavel threatening to file infringement proceedings in the remaining territories where he held protective rights, Sony approached him with a view to settling the matter amicably, which led to both parties signing a contract and confidentiality agreement in 2004.
 The settlement was reported to be a cash payment in the "low eight figures" and ongoing royalties of the sale of certain Walkman models.

 Sony co-founder Masaru Ibuka used the company's bulky TC-D5 cassette recorder to listen to music while traveling for business.
 He asked the executive deputy president Norio Ohga to design a playback-only stereo version optimized for walking.
 The metal-cased blue-and-silver Walkman TPS-L2, the world's first low-cost personal stereo, went on sale in Japan on 1 July 1979, and was sold for around ¥33,000 (or $150.00).
 Though Sony predicted it would sell about 5,000 units a month, it sold more than 30,000 in the first two months.